BrianSigafoos/briansigafoos.github.io/_posts/2012-06-01-dubai-guide.md

 - [Dubai Museum][] - AED 3 to get a cultural understanding of UAE, Dubai,
     - great location next to Dubai Creek.
 Then take a Dubai Creek abra (boat) to cross from near Dubai Museum to Gold Souk.
 AED 1 per trip on the abra (water taxi boat)
 - [Ravi Restaurant][] - metro to World Trade Centre, then taxi - Dubai cultural landmark for cheap, great Pakistani food
-    - or if you prefer seafood try [Bu Qtair Cafeteria][] - next to Burj Al Arab - no frills fried fish and shrimp in curry sauce
+    - or for fresh seafood served on plastic tables try [Bu Qtair Cafeteria][] - next to Burj Al Arab - no frills fried fish and shrimp in curry sauce
 - [Arabian Adventures Sundowner Desert Safari][] (tell them pick-up at Bonnington Hotel - next door)
     - AED 350 for sand dune driving, camel ride, Arabic feast with drinks and belly dancer
 - [Aquaventure][] water park @ Atlantis Hotel on Palm Jumeirah AED 20 by taxi AED 220